-Duke University Hospital Service of Remembrance.
-A special event to remember those who have been cared for at Duke University Hospital.
+Service of Remembrance.
+A special event to remember those who have been cared for at Duke Health.
 Family and staff are invited.
 Call 919-684-4750 for more information.

 Staff memorial service.
 A time for community, prayer, reflection, music, grief & hope, and space to remember Duke employees who have died.
 This memorial event is held in the spring and fall.
 Call 919-684-4750 for more information.

 Pediatric Day of Remembrance.
 E-mail firstname.lastname@example.org for more information.

 The Bereavement Advisory Council (BAC) is a multidisciplinary committee that works closely with the Bereavement Services Program to develop and sponsor programs for patients, families, and staff in areas of grief, loss, death, and dying.
 We recruit new members in the fall.
 New BAC members start in January and serve two-year terms.
 Call 919-684-4750 for more information.
 Download an application (PDF, 74 KB).